Frequency-Aware Model Parameter Explorer: A new attribution method for improving explainability: Introduction

 \section{Introduction}

-Artificial Intelligence (AI) has become an integral part of modern society, supporting various industries in addressing complex challenges and transforming traditional practices.
-Today, AI models are embedded in smartphones to perform a wide range of tasks \citep{georgiev2017low}, utilized in vehicles to help prevent accidents \citep{jain2015car}, employed in the banking sector to guide investment and loan-related decisions \citep{chong2017deep, pham2017deep}, used in healthcare to assist doctors in diagnosing and detecting diseases \citep{nie2015disease}, and implemented in law enforcement to aid in evidence recovery and streamline policing efforts \citep{dhar2023challenges}.
-These advancements underscore the growing integration of deep learning into critical applications, reshaping industries and daily life.
-However, the opaque nature of these models raises concerns about their trustworthiness, particularly in high-stakes scenarios where understanding decision-making is essential \citep{ali2023explainable}.

-The "black-box" nature of deep neural networks (DNNs) poses significant challenges to trust and adoption.
+Deep neural networks (DNNs) have become integral to high-stakes decision-making across healthcare \citep{nie2015disease, dhar2023challenges}, autonomous systems \citep{jain2015car}, and finance \citep{chong2017deep, pham2017deep} — yet their opaque "black-box" nature poses fundamental challenges to trust and adoption \citep{ali2023explainable}.
 In healthcare, clinicians require transparent AI recommendations to ensure reliability, yet traditional models often lack clarity \citep{murad2024unraveling, maier2022relationship}.
 This opacity complicates bias detection and regulatory compliance, especially in sensitive areas like finance and autonomous systems, where fairness and accountability are critical \citep{ibrahimov2024explainable}.
 Furthermore, the lack of interpretability hinders ethical governance, making it difficult to align AI behaviors with societal values \citep{murad2024unraveling}.
 These issues highlight the urgent need for methods that elucidate DNN decision-making processes to foster trust and ensure responsible deployment.

-Recent advances in Explainable AI (XAI) have led to a variety of methods for interpreting DNNs.
-Initial methods like LIME \citep{ribeiro2016whyitrustyou} provided local surrogate explanations but suffered from oversimplification.
-Gradient-based techniques, including Saliency Maps (SM), Grad-CAM \citep{Selvaraju_2017_ICCV}, and Score-CAM \citep{wang2020scorecam}, improved interpretability but lacked fine-grained precision.
-Integrated Gradients (IG) \citep{sundararajan2017axiomatic} advanced the field with axiomatic guarantees, and more recent adversarial-sample-based methods such as Adversarial Gradient Integration (AGI) \citep{pan2021explaining}, Boundary-based IG (BIG) \citep{wang2021robust}, MFABA \citep{zhu2024mfaba}, and AttEXplore \citep{zhu2024attexplore} achieve higher accuracy by exploring decision boundaries, albeit with added computational cost.
+Initial XAI methods such as LIME \citep{ribeiro2016whyitrustyou} provide local surrogate explanations for interpreting DNNs but suffer from oversimplification.
+Gradient-based techniques, including Saliency Maps (SM), Grad-CAM \citep{Selvaraju_2017_ICCV}, and Score-CAM \citep{wang2020scorecam}, improve interpretability but lack fine-grained precision.
+Integrated Gradients (IG) \citep{sundararajan2017axiomatic} advances the field with axiomatic guarantees, and more recent adversarial-sample-based methods such as Adversarial Gradient Integration (AGI) \citep{pan2021explaining}, Boundary-based IG (BIG) \citep{wang2021robust}, MFABA \citep{zhu2024mfaba}, and AttEXplore \citep{zhu2024attexplore} achieve higher accuracy by exploring decision boundaries, albeit with added computational cost.